kjames2001/OpenWRT-PVE-AP-MT7922/README.md

 Set the Model field to VirtIO (paravirtualized), Uncheck the Firewall box > Click Add

-Setting Up the OpenWRT Disk
+# Setting Up the OpenWRT Disk

 Select the Proxmox node name in the left navigation menu Click Shell in the left sub-navigation
 Run the following commands in the terminal

-# lookup the latest stable version number
+lookup the latest stable version number

     regex='<strong>Current Stable Release - OpenWrt ([^/]*)<\/strong>' && response=$(curl -s https://openwrt.org) && [[ $response =~ $regex ]] && stableVersion="${BASH_REMATCH[1]}"
-# download openwrt image
+download openwrt image

     wget -O openwrt.img.gz https://downloads.openwrt.org/releases/$stableVersion/targets/x86/64/openwrt-$stableVersion-x86-64-generic-ext4-combined.img.gz
-# just go to https://downloads.openwrt.org/releases/23.05.2/targets/x86/64/ and get the link there, if this doesn't work.
-# extract the openwrt img
+just go to https://downloads.openwrt.org/releases/23.05.2/targets/x86/64/ and get the link there, if this doesn't work. extract the openwrt img

     gunzip ./openwrt.img.gz
-# rename the extracted img
+rename the extracted img

     mv ./openwrt*.img ./openwrt.raw
-# increase the raw disk to 512 MB
+increase the raw disk to 512 MB

     qemu-img resize -f raw ./openwrt.raw 512M
-# import the disk to the openwrt vm
-# update the vm id and storage device as needed
+import the disk to the openwrt vm update the vm id and storage device as needed
-# usage: qm importdisk
+usage: qm importdisk

     qm importdisk 100 openwrt.raw local-lvm
   NB: you can update openwrt image the same way in the future, just remember to backup before hand.

+# modify vm

 Once the disk import completes, select the OpenWRT VM from the left navigation menu > Hardware